-- Dipswitches have been removed - memory is reset with a push-button reset and user interface with keypad and LCD - Power has moved to the right side of the PCB - The RS-232 RJ-45 receptacle has been replaced with a 4 pin Molex connector on the left side of the PCB - A 2 pin Molex connector (J5) has been added to the board, next to the reset button, to supply power for the LEDs.
-This connector should never be unplugged. unless a modem or Ethernet is added to the PCB - The upgrading of the memory is now handled through software codes at the HandPunch.
-Contact Order Entry for memory upgrades
+- Dipswitches have been removed - -comm lines are terminated. - -RS-485 is set by wiring jumpers. - -memory is reset with a push-button reset and user interface with keypad and LCD. - The labeling of the terminal strips have changed.
+See "Figure 11-1" on page 73. - The configuration of the terminal strips have changed.
+See "Figure 11-2" on page 74. - Power has moved to the right side of the PCB. - The RSS-232 RJ-45 receptacle has been replaced with a 4 pin Molex connector on the left side of the PCB. - A 2 pin Molex connector (J5) has been added to the board, next to the reset button, to supply power for the LEDs.
+This connector should never be unplugged. unless a modem or Ethernet is added to the PCB. - The upgrading of the memory is now handled through software codes at the HandPunch.
+Contact Order Entry for memory upgrades.